Alfresco/alfresco-ng2-components/docs/theming.md

 # Theming your Alfresco ADF app

-### Using a pre-built theme
+## Using a pre-built theme

-Alfresco ADF comes prepackaged with several pre-built theme css files.
-These theme files also include all of the styles for core (styles common to all components), so you only have to include a single css file for Alfresco ADF in your app.
+Angular Material comes prepackaged with several pre-built theme css files.
+These theme files also include all of the styles for core (styles common to all components), so you only have to include a single css file for Angular Material in your app.

 You can include a theme file directly into your application from `ng2-alfresco-core/prebuilt-themes`